Leadership and governance

 Chair of the Board of Governors; Chair of Governance and Nominations Committee

-Deputy Chair of the Board of Governors; and People Committee Chair
+Deputy Chair of the Board of Governors; Finance and Capital Development Committee Chair; Remuneration Committee Chair

 Audit Committee Chair